Pliopithecidae

 The family Pliopithecidae is an extinct family of fossil catarrhines and members of the Pliopithecoidea superfamily.

 Their anatomy combined primitive features such as a small braincase, a long snout, and a tail.
 At the same time, they possessed more advanced features such as stereoscopic vision and ape-like teeth and jaws, clearly distinguishing them from monkeys.

 Begun and Harrison divide the Pliopithecidae into subfamilies Pliopithecinae and Crouzeliinae.
 Dionysopithecinae are sometimes placed here as a subfamily, but Begun & Harrison place them in their own family, the Dionysopithecidae.

+Palaeoecology

+Pliopithecids had a clear habitat preference for warm and humid habitats.